BitPoet/TextformatterImgDataUri/README.md

 # License

-Licensed under the Unlicense (see README.md for details).
+Licensed under the Unlicense (see LICENSE for details).